Edward Werner

-Edward Henryk Werner (23 May 1878 – 13 November 1945) was an economist, judge, industrialist, and politician.
+Edward Henryk Werner (23 May 1878 – 13 November 1945) was a Polish economist, judge, industrialist, and politician.
 He was best known as Vice-Minister of Finance in the Second Polish Republic.

 Life

 Edward Werner was born in 1878 in Warsaw, to Bronisław-Fryderyk Werner and Maria-Paulina (Strasburger), sister of the famous botanist Eduard Strasburger.
 He studied first at the Lyceum in Poland and then at the Academy of Commerce in Vienna.
 He later studied economics in London and in Berlin.
 Werner married Zofia Helena Kalinowska (1889–1946), niece of Raphael Kalinowski who later became Saint.
 Edward and Zofia had three children: Zofia Helena (1910–1939), who married Hrabia (Count) Antoni Dunin and had three children, but was killed along with her husband during the German offensive of September 1939; Karol Gabriel (1912–1978), a lieutenant who escaped Poland to England, and fought with the regrouped Polish 1st Armoured Division in the World War II battle of Falaise Gap and later married Louise Garbison-Lambert; and, Marie Gabriela (1916–1999), first married to Joseph Ciechomski of Warsaw, then arrested and sent to Auschwitz, but survived and emigrated to the United States with her nephew and nieces, and later married Józef Nabel and had three children of her own, one of whom, Marie Nabel Cohen married Jared Diamond.